ssathyanath/Election_Analysis/README.md

   2) Denver
   3) Arapahoe

-The breakdown of votes and the percentages are shown in the below image
+The breakdown of votes and the percentages by county are shown in the below image

 ![county_vote](https://github.com/ssathyanath/Election_Analysis/blob/master/Images/County_Votes.PNG)